caramelomartins/hugomartins.io/content/essays/2021/10/devops-principles-of-feedback.md

 ---
-title: "Devops Principles of Feedback: Understanding What's Going On"
+title: "DevOps Principles of Feedback: Understanding What's Going On"
 date: 2021-10-04
 draft: false
 summary: A summary of the principles behind enabling a “fast and constant” flow of feedback from production all the way back to engineers.